Coconut oil is a natural moisturizer. Many people with eczema find that it soothes the skin and relieves symptoms such as dryness and itchiness.

 Eczema reduces the skin’s ability to stay hydrated.
 Results of a

-Authors of a 2014 scientific review concluded that coconut oil can effectively reduce the presence of bacteria, viruses, and fungi.
+A different 2019 study concluded that coconut oil has antimicrobial properties and can effectively reduce the presence of bacteria, viruses, and fungi.

 This is significant because people with eczema can be more vulnerable to skin infections.
-Eczema can cause the skin to crack and bleed.
-Scratching or even touching broken skin can lead to infection.
+Eczema can cause the skin to crack and bleed, and scratching or even touching broken skin can lead to infection.

 To reduce symptoms of eczema, apply coconut oil to the skin twice a day, or more often if necessary.
-A person can use it like any other lotion or moisturizer.
+A person can essentially use it like any other lotion or moisturizer.